Huddersfield Broad Canal: Railway ownership

 The canal passed into railway ownership in 1845 when it was bought by the Huddersfield and Manchester Railway and Canal Company for £46,560.
 The company was incorporated in 1845 and had already the Huddersfield Narrow Canal primarily to aid in the construction of a cross-Pennine rail link at Standedge.
-The railway company became part of the London and North Western Railway (LNWR) in 1847, and the negotiations meant that shareholders received 70 per cent of the dividends paid on shares in the LNWR.
+The railway company became part of the London and North Western Railway (LNWR) by the London and North Western Railway Act 1846 (9 & 10 Vict. c. cciv), and the negotiations leading up to that meant that shareholders received 70 per cent of the dividends paid on shares in the LNWR.

 In the year of the LNWR takeover, the canal carried 120,207 tons of cargo, but this gradually declined.
 An attempted revival of trade to Manchester in 1856, spearheaded by the Aire and Calder Navigation after a railway company took over the Rochdale Canal, foundered when the LNWR created obstacles to using Standedge Tunnel.
 The Aire and Calder negotiated the expansion of Huddersfield Wharf in 1872, and leased the original and extended wharves in 1873, installing hydraulic hoists two years later.
 At around this time, the LNWR began selling canal water, reportedly 200000 impgal per day according to the Huddersfield Chronicle.
 Trade held up well, with some 75,000 tons passing between the Calder and Hebble and Ramsden's Canal in the 1890s, of which about one quarter transferred to the Huddersfield Narrow Canal.
 By 1905, this had fallen to 54,580, of which one fifth passed onto the narrow canal.